Load install libraries (install first if needed)

 - Create a Github repository with the package name as repository name.

-- Ideally add a Readme during repo creation and a gitignore for R. A license can be done later.
+Ideally include a Readme during repo creation and a gitignore for R. A license can be done later.

 - Setup connection between Github and Rstudio (see happy git with R in the reference list for detailed instructions).